aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 />

 There are two edge cases to call out:
-1. A validator can be moved from active state directly to the inactive state during an epoch change if their stake drops below the required minimum.
-This happens during an epoch change.
+1. If a validator's stake drops below the required minimum, that validator can be moved from active state directly to the inactive state during an epoch change.
+This happens only during an epoch change.
 2. Aptos governance can also directly remove validators from the active set. **Note that governance proposals will always trigger an epoch change.**

 ### Stake state

-The state of stake has more granularity than that of the validator, additional stake can be added and a portion of stake removed from an active validator.
+The state of stake has more granularity than that of the validator; additional stake can be added and a portion of stake removed from an active validator.

 <ThemedImage
 alt="Signed Transaction Flow"